 WWF of Canada on their “Living Planet Report” stated that the wildlife population in Canada had declined since 1970.
 About 903 endangered species decreased in number, that is an average of 83%.
 A lot of factors have contributed to this problem and the activities of humans are included in those factors.
-Fishing is one of the large contributing factors in this statistic.
 Here are a few selected places in the country that has endangered species in them:

 British Columbia is where most grizzly bears can be found.
 Their numbers have lowered down due to the deliberate killing of people from the area.
 For the reason that there is “human/bear conflict”, 389 of these species have perished in the hands of humans in a span of 9 years.